 Many people who quit taking drugs that make you lose weight experience a wide array of withdrawal symptoms, depending on the drug they were taking, the amount, the length of time they spent using and the frequency, as well as physical factors like sex, age, weight, and personal metabolism.

 Often the primary withdrawal symptom will be an immediate weight gain, which must be controlled and kept in check to avoid other medical complications.
-Other withdrawal symptoms of drugs that make you lose weight include headaches, nausea, vomiting, severe cramping and abdominal pain, shaking, tremors, muscle spasms and coordination problems, agitation and mood swings, waves of anxiety and depression, fatigue and restlessness, general achiness and uncomfortably, fever, uncontrollable constant sweating, hallucinations, elevated heart rate, elevated blood pressure, and risk of seizure.
+Other withdrawal symptoms of drugs that make you lose weight include headaches, nausea, vomiting, severe cramping and abdominal pain, shaking, tremors, muscle spasms, coordination problems, agitation and mood swings, waves of anxiety and depression, fatigue, restlessness, general achiness, fever, uncontrollable constant sweating, hallucinations, elevated heart rate, elevated blood pressure, and risk of seizure.

 How to Get Help if Addicted to Drugs That Make You Lose Weight